schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 Show table row counts in output, and diagrams.
 Change the configuration for the SchemaCrawler `schemacrawler.format.show_row_counts=true` in the `schemacrawler.config.properties` file.
+Then run SchemaCrawler with the `--load-row-counts` command-line option.

 ----------